szymonwieloch/rust-dlopen/README.md

 * Has two high-level APIs that protect against dangling symbols - each in its own way.
 * High level APIs support automatic loading of symbols into structures.
 You only need to define a structure that represents an API.
 The rest happens automatically and requires only minimal amount of code.
+* Automatic loading of symbols helps you to follow the DRY paradigm.

 ## Compare with other libraries